graphql-java/graphql-java/README.md

 **Hint**: This README documents the latest release, but `master` contains the current development version.
-So please make sure to checkout the appropriate branch when looking for the version documented here.
+So please make sure to checkout the appropriate tag when looking for the version documented here.

 [![Build Status](https://travis-ci.org/andimarek/graphql-java.svg?branch=master)](https://travis-ci.org/andimarek/graphql-java)